 A section 7 report will not be ordered in every case.
 If the matter is considered suitable for non-court dispute resolution, a report may not be ordered immediately.
 FPR 2010, PD 12B, para 14.3 provides that at the first hearing dispute resolution appointment (FHDRA), before a report is ordered, the court should consider alternative ways of working with the parties such as mediation.

 In some cases, a section 7 report will not be appropriate.
-This might be the case where, for example, there is no welfare issue to report about.
+This might be the

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.